-The beach is also a favorite spot for snorkeling and for fishing (mostly for locals) due to how transparent the water is in Plaka.
+This is also a favorite spot for snorkeling and fishing (mostly for locals) due to how transparent the water is in Plaka.

 In Plaka, it’s also possible to hire a boat ride and visit the former Leper colony of Spinalonga, one of Crete’s most important historic and archaeological sites.

 Location: 10.7 lm from Agios Nikolaos, 44 km from Ierapetra

 Elounda is among the top resorts on the island, and it’s also where the most expensive hotels in Crete are.